Plumsail/documents-docs/source/user-guide/processes/create-process.rst

 Output filename
 ~~~~~~~~~~~~~~~

-Filename of the result document.
+The filename of the result document.
 You can use tokens inside this field.

 .. include:: tokens-description-part.rst